 - Remove the old battery: Carefully lift the battery out of the tray.
 Dispose of it properly.

-- Clean the terminal and tray: Use a battery terminal cleaner to remove any corrosion.
+- Clean the terminal and tray: Use a battery terminal cleaner to remove corrosion.

 - Install the new battery: Place the bigger battery in the tray.
 Ensure it fits snugly.